dspearson/phlegyas/README.md

 Development Notes:

-There are still many functions that require implementation, not least the VFS layer, and the basic protocol handling.
+There are still many functions that require implementation, not least the VFS layer.
+Consider it unstable and subject to major changes.

 I have included a built-in TCP server in order to aid this development, accessible from the phlegyas.core namespace.